amannan21/MBP-10-Feed/readme.txt

 Rebuilding an MBP‑10 Feed from Raw MBO Events
-A straight‑talk deep dive into why you’d bother, what the code does, and the engineering trade‑offs behind every line.

 Why reconstruct your own order book at all?
 Exchanges don’t spoon‑feed you depth.
 Retail APIs might stream “top‑of‑book” or a throttled MBP feed, but professional desks want the entire depth picture in real‑time.
 Getting that means replaying the raw Market‑by‑Order (MBO) event stream.

-Latency is king.
-If your slippage model is even a millisecond stale you’re the one providing alpha to the faster guy.
+Latency is key: If your slippage model is even a millisecond stale you’re the one providing alpha to the person who's faster.
 Building the book locally keeps the critical logic on‑box, close to your trading engine.

-Cost and flexibility.
-Full‑depth proprietary feeds are expensive and wrapped in usage restrictions.
-Raw event files (ITCH, OUCH, PITCH, Binary OU, whatever) are cheaper and more flexible to post‑process or back‑test.

-Determinism for research.
-You can always replay exactly the same day, tweak your algo, and know that any P&L change came from the algorithm—not from differences in what the exchange decided to show you.

-Bottom line: If you care about execution quality or microstructure research, you need the MBP‑10 (or deeper) view—and you often need to build it yourself.

 High‑level flow
-pgsql
-Copy
-Edit

                 ┌──────────────────────────┐
  raw ITCH CSV → │  tiny zero‑copy parser   │
                 └──────────┬───────────────┘